wandbleed9-blip/GRC-Portfolio/README.md

 ## Why GRC?

 My years as a SHEQ advisor have given me hands-on experience with the core discipline GRC is built on: auditing against a standard, identifying gaps, assessing risk, and writing controls that people actually follow.
 I currently hold a NEBOSH General Certificate and an ISO 9001 auditor certification, and I'm applying that same audit and control mindset to information security.
-Building hands-on experience with a home lab, a GRC risk register for my current assets.
+Building hands-on experience with a home lab, which will be documented here.

-The overlap is closer than it looks:
+The overlap between SHEQ and GRC is illustrated below:

 |SHEQ | GRC |
 |---|---|